 1424494060432 5/4/1/3938/0/NetdCallbackReceiver/Linkstate Wi-Fi hotspot

 App Permission Monitor is a feature that provides device users with alerts when apps attempt to access a predefined permission while in background mode.
-This can be used inside and outside of the Work profile.
-End users can now receive alerts specific to when apps attempt to access predefined permissions in the Work profile.
+This can be used inside and outside of the

 The following features are available for IT admins: